kieranteh/concurrent-market-data-engine/README.md

 ## Features

 *   **High Performance**: C++20 engine using `std::atomic` and lock-free data structures.
-*   **Concurrency**: Multi-threaded architecture with sharded processing queues to minimize contention.
+*   **Concurrency**: Multi-threaded architecture with sharded processing queues to minimise contention.
 *   **Order Matching**: Simulates a limit order book with trade execution logic.
-*   **Real-time Visualization**: Live updates of throughput (events/sec), total processed events, and trade execution logs.
+*   **Real-time Visualisation**: Live updates of throughput (events/sec), total processed events, and trade execution logs.
 *   **Interactive Control**: Ability to restart the simulation from the web interface.

 ## Setup and Running